srikbe/education-front-end/README.md

 As a education policy specialist, I want to be able to see where we are spending our grant money.

-I downloaded my data from data.gov (https://catalog.data.gov/dataset/school-improvement-2010-grants).
+I downloaded my data from data.gov.
 I originally had been hoping to create a visualization capturing the amount of grant money that went to each state or the types of turnaround models that were adopted for each school, but when totaling the figures, I realized that a few states did not report financial information and did not indicate the model that was adopted.
 So, I counted the number of schools that received funding for each state and grouped states into the 4 U.S. census-recognized geographical regions.
 The data was in CSV format, so I did not have to transform the data for the visualization.
 However, the Javascript for the bubble chart template was originally a 20-color pallete, but with only 4 regions, I needed less color gradients, so I modified the Javascript file to use the 10-color pallete.
 -------
 GRADUATION RATES

 As a potential educational entrepreneur, I want to understand whether the areas with more money spend on education grants have better graduation rates.